SimonTommerup/02805-sgai/README.md

     - We assume that this reasoning is amplified by only taking top threads.

-# Scene 8.7
+# Scene 9/10?
+Asger hjælp
 We want a network of users which are connected based on their activity on other subreddits, attempting to capture common interests

-# Scene 9
+# Scene 11
 Specifically, we create a bipartite network of two distjoint sets U and S of users and subreddits.
 A user u is linked to subreddit s, if u has one of its top 50 comments on s.
 (Forestiller mig man kunne lave en firkant eller pile fra U->users og S->electrical fraud, QAnon og Funny cats)

-# Scene 9 or 9.5:
+# Scene 12->13:
 The final network is an undirected network of users, extracted from the bipartite graph.
-Two users u1 and u2 are connected

-In the network, users are linked if they have commented on the same subreddit (måske highlighte to røde streger der går mod electroal fraud).
-The link is assigned a weight equal to the number of subreddits they both commented on
+Two users u1 and u2 are connected with weight equal to number of common links to subreddits v in V. I.e. users are only connected if they have commented on the same subreddit.

 #### (what is the idea?,